dapperlabs/nba-smart-contracts/README.md

     various acitions in the smart contract like starting a new series, creating a new play or set, and getting a reference to an existing set.

-## How to Deploy and Test the TopShot Contract
+## How to Deploy and Test the Top Shot Contract

 The first step for using any smart contract is deploying it to the blockchain, or emulator in our case.
 Do these commands in vscode.